jlunger1/ai_agent_demo/README.md

-# travel_agent
+# ai_agent_demo

-Welcome to TravelAgent!
-This repo contains an agentic AI implementation of a travel assistant.
-In the form of a chatbot, users can interact with an LLM that augments responses by dynamically calling out to the Google Places API or the Amadeus API for flight search.
+Welcome to AI agent demo!
+In the form of a chatbot, users can interact with an LLM that augments responses by dynamically calling out to tools such as the Google Places API.

 Other details:
 - The conversation for each session is saved in the django database.
 Future implementations to include use of previous conversations as added context (e.g. "memory")